-These gluten free cookie bars are so dreamy!
+These frosted sugar cookie cake bars are so dreamy!
 They taste just like classic frosted sugar cookies, but in chewy bar form.

 Boy do I have an exciting recipe for you all today.
-These frosted sugar cookie bars are just so, so good.
-We take cookies very seriously around here, so when I was developing this recipe, I had a whole checklist in my mind of what I wanted.
+These frosted sugar cookie cake bars are just so, so good.
+We take cookies (and cake) very seriously around here, so when I was developing this recipe, I had a whole checklist in my mind of what I wanted.

 Extra soft yet chewy?
 Check.
 Deliciously sweet vanilla flavor?
 Check.
 A thick layer of buttercream frosting?
 Check.
 A super pretty and festive presentation?
 Check.

-The cookie base was inspired by s'mores bars.
-Those bars are made with more of a honey-flavored cookie base, similar to graham crackers, but I love the texture of those bars so I knew this recipe had to be an adaptation of that one, in a way.
+The cookie base was inspired by my s'mores bars.
+Those bars are made with more of a honey-flavored cookie base, similar to graham crackers, but I love the texture of those bars so I knew this recipe had to be an adaptation of that one.

 And of course, the buttercream frosting really pulls it all together.
 You could skip it, or go for a thinner layer, but where's the fun in that? 😉

-Why You'll Love These Gluten Free Cookie Bars...
+Why You'll Love These Sugar Cookie Cake Bars

 - Just looking at them will put a smile on your face, surely?
 These would be perfect for a birthday party, and the best part is you can use any color for your frosting AND you can get creative with the sprinkles, too.
 They're easy to customize for any theme or holiday.